OctopusDeploy/docs/docs/administration/high-availability/managing-high-availability-nodes.md

 For example, imagine it is time to install Windows Updates on one node.
 The process would be:

-1. Use theÂ *Drain*Â feature on theÂ **Nodes**Â page to tell the node to continue executing any deployments that it is currently running, but not to start any new deployments (other nodes in the cluster will take over)
+1. Use the *Drain* feature on the **Nodes** page to tell the node to continue executing any deployments that it is currently running, but not to start any new deployments (other nodes in the cluster will take over)
 2. Once the node isn't executing any more deployments, remove it from the load balancer
 3. Install updates, restart the node, etc. as required
 4. Add the node back to the load balancer
-5. Disable theÂ *Drain*Â feature, so that the node can now execute deployments again
+5. Disable the *Drain* feature, so that the node can now execute deployments again